Whether or not it is the best is entirely up to you, but it’s one of those wines to know and perhaps try… at least once in your life.

 Brunello di Montalcino is made with a local Tuscan type of Sangiovese referred to as Brunello or Sangiovese Grosso.
 Some also call it Prugnolo Gentile.

-The fruit is a highlight to the enduring popularity of Brunello di Montalcino, but it’s the tannins and acidity that extend the life of this wine so it reaches perfection a decade or more later.
+The fruit is a contributes to the enduring popularity of Brunello di Montalcino.
+Still, it’s the tannins and acidity that extend the life of this wine, so it reaches perfection a decade or more later.
 It’s worth the wait.

-Imagine a smart – somewhat cocky,– exuberant, young brunette.
-This is young Brunello.
+Imagine a smart – somewhat cocky– exuberant, young brunette.
+This is a young Brunello.

-Wines are packed with fruit and flower flavors including cherries, dried cranberry, wild strawberry, blackberry, violets, potpourri and licorice.
+Wines packed with fruit and flower flavors, including cherries, dried cranberry, wild strawberry, blackberry, violets, potpourri, and licorice.
 Wow.

 When you taste it, Brunello di Montalcino exudes earthy notes of espresso and tilled soil along with mouth-gripping tannins.

-Now that the wine has aged and been softened by time, our Brunello is more ravishing than ever.
+Now that the wine is aged and softened by time, our Brunello is more ravishing than ever.